metio/terraform-provider-k8s/docs/data-sources/pkg_crossplane_io_lock_v1beta1_manifest.md

 Required:

-- `constraints` (String) Constraints is a valid semver range, which will be used to select a valid dependency version.
+- `constraints` (String) Constraints is a valid semver range, which will be used to select a validdependency version.
 - `package` (String) Package is the OCI image name without a tag or digest.
 - `type` (String) Type is the type of package.
 Can be either Configuration or Provider.